Free US Shipping for orders $49+

 PROCESSED RESISTANT STARCHES

-(Can be eaten every day in limited quantities, but those with prediabetes or diabetes should consume only once a week on average)
+**Can be eaten every day in limited quantity; those with prediabetes or diabetes should consume only once a week on average.

 • Barely Bread’s bread and bagels (only those without raisins)